 Workout: 10x1min efforts with 1min recovery (5x1min 120rpm, 3x1min increasing to 140rpm+ for final 10 secs, 1x1min increasing to 140rpm+ for final 15secs and 1x1min increasing to 140rpm+ for final 20 secs)

 Warm down: 10mins

 “Cadence is crucial in producing optimal power in terms of both economy at sub-maximal speeds and peak power at maximum.
 These sessions focus on your ability to develop a fast cadence as economically as possible.”

 Once or twice a week for two weeks prior to TT

 5. Fuel your fire properly

 Some cyclists use carbo-loading for an event as an excuse to fill their faces.
-“For races like 10 and 25-mile time-trials,” says Tim Lawson of sports nutrition company Science in Sport, “eat a carb-rich meal the night before, such as a rice or pasta dish, but don’t overdo it – 200g should be enough.
+“For races like 10- and 25-mile time-trials,” says Tim Lawson of Secret Training Ltd, and one of the founders of Science in Sport, “eat a carb-rich meal the night before, such as a rice or pasta dish, but don’t overdo it — 200g should be enough.
 Avoid foods high in fat.”

 In the morning, the emphasis should again be on carbs.
 “Toast and jam with a high fruit content is good,” says Lawson.
 “If you prefer cereal, make sure it’s low in fat.”